Nicotine and tobacco

 Both smoking and smokeless tobacco use carry many health risks.

-Nicotine use can have many different effects on the body:
+Nicotine use can have many different effects on the body.
+It can:

 - Intense craving for nicotine